mikrono/tModLoaderWiki_kr_ko/ModNPC.md

 ### public virtual void PostDraw(SpriteBatch spriteBatch, Color drawColor)

-Allows you to draw things in front of this item.
+Allows you to draw things in front of this NPC.
 This method is called even if PreDraw returns false.